mencargo/speed/README.md

 This is a s nodeJS Port from [adolfintel's HTML5 Speedtest](https://github.com/adolfintel/speedtest)

+## Installation
+For any instructions and support please check out the [Wiki](https://github.com/adolfintel/speedtest/wiki)

 ## License
 Copyright (C) 2016-2018 Federico Dossena

+Copyright (C) 2018 dunklesToast

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by